RiyaanB/KRAFT/README.md

 # KRAFT Experiments and Evaluation

-In experiments.py, we iterative over values of k and the 2 different edge_traversal strategies.
+In experiments.py, we iterative over values of k, the 2 different search strategies (simple and iterative), the 2 different choose_type (i.e. Edge choosing) strategies (classic and nearest neighbor).

 For each, we construct an ExperimentPipeline.